(Effective Fall 2013)

-In order to fulfill the requirements of the concentration in marketing, students must complete the standard core curriculum for the management degree option and four or more undergraduate marketing courses beyond the introductory level.
-Students' course selections should reflect their career choice and consultation with marketing faculty is encouraged.
-Each Marketing elective course is four credit hours.
+In order to fulfill the requirements of the concentration in marketing, students must complete the standard core curriculum for the management degree option and three undergraduate marketing courses beyond the introductory level.
+The students' course selections should reflect their career choice.
+Marketing Strategy is recommended for all Marketing majors.
+Each course is four credit hours.

 MKTG 320 - Marketing Research